xiazhixiang88/MOC_SGNN/README.md

-# OC_SGNN
+# Cancer_SGNN
-A WSI-driven GNN model was created to analyze the survival prognosis of patients with OC.
+A WSI-driven GNN model was created to analyze the survival prognosis of patients with Cancer.